StorjOld/sjcx-payments/README.rst

 Command Line Usage
 ==================

-Run this script on the same machine that is running the scrapers (in the driveshare-graph repo).
+Run this script on a machine that stores the MongoDB data from the driveshare-graph scrapers.
 This is essential because payments.py uses the data from the MongoDB to calculate farmer statistics (duration, uptime, height).

 Example usage
 ::
 	$ python3 payments.py